tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 If you read this far and followed each step, you should now have a very basic web page with a couple HTML elements built primarily with JS instead of using traditional markup directly inside an `.html` file.

 For anyone wanting to start their journey with JavaScript, this is truly some of the best practice to become more familiar with the basics of browser JS.
 I went from someone who hated JavaScript and had no idea how to use it.
-Now I utilize the power of JavaScript in my own websites and applications, and you can too!
+Now I utilize the power of JavaScript in my own websites and applications.

-<a href="https://github.com/tannerdolby/intro-browser-js">View the source code on Github</a>
+If you'd like to learn more about this project, you can <a href="https://github.com/tannerdolby/intro-browser-js">view the source code on Github</a>

 <h3 id="references" class="dir-link">References {% directlink "references" %}</h3>